jboirazian/Drug-Review-Machine-Learining-app/README.md

 ## Example:

-During the COVID-19 pandemic a really popular medication was the Dexamethasone , specially for patients in critical condition.
+During the COVID-19 pandemic a really popular medication is the Dexamethasone , specially for patients in critical condition.

 In this example we run the app for this drug and searching in Reddit´s r/all ( a subreddit with the most popular posts from multiple subreddits)